outaTiME/grunt-replace/README.md

 #### patterns
 Type: `Array`

-Define patterns that will be used to replace the contents of source files, replacement order will be the same as defined in the `Array`.
+Define patterns that will be used to replace the contents of source files.

+The `matches` will be sorted to prevent replacement issues like `head` / `header` (typo regexps will be resolved at last).

 #### patterns.match
 Type: `String|RegExp`